Profile information

-We are a married couple who started an educational nonprofit in the foothills of the Appalachian mountains.
-The mission of our organization is to teach skills for sustainable living and self-reliance.
+This is an educational nonprofit in the foothills of the Appalachian mountains in Ohio.
+The mission is to teach skills for sustainable living and self-reliance.
 We have 16 acres of forest, a pond, and a 4-bedroom/2-bathroom house.
 We're developing gardens and sustainable energy sources so that we can offer off-grid semester-long courses in sustainable living for college students.
 Our residential students will grow their own food, maintain infrastructure to produce our own energy, and learn how sustainability relates to all academic disciplines.
 While we eventually plan to fill the house with lots of people, right now it's just the two of us and our cat, Romeo.

 We like to cook, bake, read, hike, travel, and play music.
 Travis plays the guitar and banjo, and Lindsey is learning the ukulele.